May is Mental Health Month, and today we’re talking about co-occurring disorders. Let’s start from the top, shall we?

 You Have a Family History of Mental Illness

 People with a family history of mental illness are much more likely to develop co-occurring disorders.
 While some people are able to use drugs without developing mental health problems, others are not so lucky.
-While it’s always important to be aware of the warning signs, people with a family history of mental illness should be extra vigilant.
+It’s important to be aware of the warning signs, if you have a family history of mental illness, be extra vigilant.

 You Take Drugs to Help Manage Past Trauma

 Drug addictions often develop in response to past traumatic events.
-For example, people with post-traumatic stress disorder (PTSD) and other anxiety-related conditions often turn to drugs or alcohol to help them through tough times.
-While this form of self-medication may seem effective in the early stages, substance abuse will only ever make existing problems worse.
+People with post-traumatic stress disorder (PTSD) often turn to drugs or alcohol to help them through tough times.
+While self-medication may seem effective in the early stages, substance abuse will only ever make existing problems worse.